k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Matching Rules

 The following matching rules are applied by the plugin.
-Note that the rule is applied only if its score **exceeds** the plugin's threshold; otherwise, the rule is skipped.
+Note that each of these rules is applied only if its score **exceeds** the plugin's threshold; otherwise, the rule is skipped.

 - ```fieldNameIsIdAndPk``` — dataset1 has a PK field **id** and dataset2 has a field **dataset1id** (normalized).